-(e) Statutory reserve
+(g) Cash flow hedging reserve

 The cash flow hedging reserve represents the cumulative effective portion of gains or losses arising on changes in fair value of designated portion of hedging instruments entered into for cash flow hedges.
 Such gains or losses will be reclassified to statement of profit and loss in the period in which the underlying hedged transaction occurs.